daethegod/daethegod/README.md

 ### Hi there 👋

-if you need to contace me add my discord!!! =]#1402
+if you need to contact me add my discord!!! =]#1402

 my twitter is https://twitter.com/daethegodd